-- (a) If the discharge is of R-1 quality water and the best management practices as approved by the director were implemented, then the permittee shall orally report within twenty-four hours information regarding the discharge and the best management practices implemented.
-A summary of all discharges shall be tabulated quarterly and submitted to the wastewater branch within thirty days after the quarters ending March, June, September, and December. - (b) If the discharge is not of R-1 quality, best management practices approved by the director were not being implemented, or water quality is adversely affected, then the permittee shall immediately notify the director of any discharge to state waters, corrective measures taken, and shall report in writing all of a month's discharges and corrective measures within five days after that month.
+(a) If the discharge is of R-1 quality water and the best management practices as approved by the director were implemented, then the permittee shall orally report within twentyfour hours information regarding the discharge and the best management practices implemented.
+A summary of all discharges shall be tabulated quarterly and submitted to the clean water branch within thirty days after the quarters ending March, June, September, and December.

-(c) The permittee shall make oral reports by telephone to the Wastewater Branch at (808) 586-4294 during regular office hours which are Monday through Friday (excluding holidays) from 7:45 a.m. until 4:15 p.m. or the Hawaii State Hospital Operator at (808) 247-2191 outside of regular office hours.
+- (b) If the discharge is not of R-1 quality, best management practices approved by the director were not being implemented, or water quality is adversely affected, then the permittee shall immediately notify the director of any discharge to state waters, corrective measures taken, and shall report in writing all of a month's discharges and corrective measures within five days after that month. - (c) The permittee shall make oral reports by telephone to the Clean Water Branch at (808) 586-4309 during regular office hours which are Monday through Friday (excluding holidays) from 7:45 a.m. until 4:15 p.m. or the Hawaii State Hospital Operator at (808) 247-2191 outside of regular office hours.

-(a) The owner or its duly authorized representative shall submit signed copies of monitoring and all other reports required by this general permit to the director at the following address or as otherwise specified:
+(a) The permittee or its duly authorized representative shall submit signed copies of monitoring and all other reports required by this general permit to the director at the following address or as otherwise specified:

-Director of Health

-Wastewater Branch

-Environmental Management Division

-State Department of Health

-P.O.
-Box 3378

-Honolulu, HI 96801-3378
+Director of Health Clean Water Branch Environmental Management Division State Department of Health P.O.
+Box 3378 Honolulu, HI 96801-3378

-(b) The owner or its duly authorized representative shall include the following certification statement and an original signature on each submittal in accordance with section 11-55-34.08(e) or (f):
+(b) The permittee or its duly authorized representative shall include the following certification statement and an original signature, or as otherwise specified, on each submittal in accordance with section 11-55-34.08(e) or (f):

 "I certify under penalty of law that this document and all attachments were prepared under my direction or supervision in accordance with a system designed to assure that qualified personnel properly gather and evaluate the information submitted.
 Based on my inquiry of the person or persons who manage the system, or those persons directly responsible for gathering the information, the information submitted is, to the best of my knowledge and belief, true, accurate, and complete.
-I am aware that there are significant penalties for submitting false information, including the possibility of fine [or] and imprisonment for knowing violations."
+I am aware that there are significant penalties for submitting false information, including the possibility of fine and imprisonment for knowing violations."

-(c) The owner or its duly authorized representative shall include the notice of general permit coverage file number on each submittal.
+(c) The permittee or its duly authorized representative shall include the notice of general permit coverage file number on each submittal.
 Failure to provide the assigned notice of general permit coverage file number for this facility on future correspondence or submittals may be a basis for delay of the processing of the document(s).

-The director may impose additional conditions under section 11-55-34.09 (b).
+The director may impose additional conditions under section 11-55-34.09(b).

-The permittee shall retain all records and information resulting from the activities required by this general permit for a minimum of five years.
+The permittee shall retain all records and information resulting from the activities required by this general permit including all records of analyses performed and calibration and maintenance of instrumentation for a minimum of five years.
 This period of retention shall be extended during the course of any unresolved litigation or administrative enforcement action regarding the discharge of pollutants by the permittee or when requested by the director or Regional Administrator.